 They also have access to the internal chat with you (the Host) and all connected guests.
 Guests can access the chat by clicking the expand arrow in the upper right corner of their portal.

-Guests can also choose to share their screen rather than their webcam by clicking the Share screen button in the upper right corner.
+Guests can choose to share their screen rather than their webcam by clicking the Share screen button in the upper right corner.
 This is useful if the guest is giving a presentation or demonstration on their computer.

-This will open a Chrome window allowing them to choose between a full desktop screen, an application window, or a specific tab in Google Chrome.
+This will open a Chrome window allowing them to choose between a full desktop screen, an application window (e.g. Microsoft PowerPoint), or a specific tab in Google Chrome.